 Staff should be assigned to manage inventory and look for equipment items that appear to be movable equipment and do not appear on inventory records.
-The department should create an asset number for each equipment item in IRIS and submit an Equipment Acquisition Report (Form T-66) to the Controller's Office (or appropriate campus office) for those new assets.
+The department should create an asset number for each equipment item in IRIS and submit an Equipment Acquisition Report (Form T-66) to the Controller's Office (or appropriate campus office) for those new assets, or use IRIS transaction code AS01 to update equipment record and e-mail asset number to equipinventory@utk.edu.

-Is all departmental equipment that was dismantled, damaged beyond repair, declared surplus, or traded in reported to the Controller's Office (or appropriate campus office) on an Equipment Change/Deletion

-Request, Form T-64 (or campus equipment status change form), to remove the equipment from the university's equipment inventory records in IRIS?
+Is all departmental equipment that was dismantled, damaged beyond repair, declared surplus, or traded in reported to the Controller's Office (or appropriate campus office) on an Equipment Change/Deletion Request, Form T-64 (or campus equipment status change form), or update IRIS equipment record through IRIS transaction code ZAM_ASSET_CHANGE to remove the equipment from the university's equipment inventory records in IRIS?